 - (a) Have an advanced degree in economics, business, international relations, trade law or public administration.
-A first degree with proven relevant work experience may also be accepted if places in the course are available; - (b) Have 4-10 years of relevant professional experience in a national public administration, an international or regional development organization, a research institute or a university, dealing with trade, investment, finance, technology and development issues and be involved in the formulation and implementation of national trade and development policies; - (c) Be in a position to use and disseminate the information and knowledge acquired during the course.
+A first degree with proven relevant work experience may also be accepted if places in the course are available; - (b) Have 4-10 years of relevant professional experience in a national public administration, a regional or international development organization, a research institute or a university, dealing with trade, investment, finance, development and technology issues and involved in the formulation and implementation of national trade and development policies; - (c) Be in a position to use and disseminate the information and knowledge acquired during the course.
 It is important that participants remain in relevant positions for a sufficient length of time after completion of the course so that the skills and knowledge gained can be disseminated as widely as possible at their workplace; - (d) Have a full working knowledge of English, the official language of the course, with proven written and verbal communication skills.